petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

     * `equipment` : hardware used to acquire the data

 ### Spikes
 A MATLAB struct `spikes` stored in a .mat file: `sessionName.spikes.cellinfo.mat`.
 It can be generated with [loadSpikes.m](https://github.com/petersenpeter/CellExplorer/blob/master/calc_CellMetrics/loadSpikes.m).
-The Cell Inspector's pipeline `ProcessCellMetrics.m` used the script `loadSpikes.m`, to automatically load spike-data from either KiloSort, Phy or Neurosuite and saves it to a spikes struct. `sessionName.spikes.cellinfo.mat` should be located in the clustering path.
+The processing module `ProcessCellMetrics.m` used the script `loadSpikes.m`, to automatically load spike-data from either KiloSort, Phy or Neurosuite and saves it to a spikes struct. `sessionName.spikes.cellinfo.mat` should be located in the clustering path.
 The struct has the following fields:
 * `ts`: a 1xN cell-struct for N units each containing a 1xM vector with M spike events in samples.
 * `times`: a 1xN cell-struct for N units each containing a 1xM vector with M spike events in seconds.
 * `cluID`: a 1xN vector with inherited IDs from the applied clustering algorithm.